beanolabub/To-Do-App-1.1/README.md

 # To-Do-App-1.1
-Stndard

 This is me working in the basics of just getting an app up and running.
-So

 Steps to initialise